 Database development – Business processes mirroring

 The database should work for workflow optimization.
-So you need not only a great vision but also a strong database structure and logic that smoothly reflect the business processes and functions.
+So you need not only a great vision but also a strong database structure and logic that smoothly reflects the business processes and functions.
 To get it, you should detect the main areas of customer relationships.

 The result of database development: mirrored business process into the data structure.

-Once engineers receive the system requirements and CRM design, they begin to build the back end and front end parts.
+Once engineers receive the system requirements and CRM design, they begin to build the back-end and front-end parts.
 Depending on the management methodology, clients are involved in the process of evaluating implemented features.
 Keep in mind that at least once a week you need to set aside time to call the development team.

 The result of solution development: an MVP of your future CRM system.

 A custom CRM must be suitable for all employees.
 Think about the levels of database access through the system, and the functionality required for each department.
 Perhaps you need to create several different configurations?

 Business trends are constantly developing.
 You may need to scale your custom CRM system in the future.
 Be prepared to allocate a budget to update the modules and processes.